MikeO89/i2GroupNodeScoring/README.md

 * You are free to use any libraries or tools you prefer to complete the tasks.
 * Feel free to reach out to us if you have any questions or need clarification during the interview process.

-We look forward to reviewing your submission and assessing your skills in Python development.
+We look forward to reviewing your submission and assessing your skills in C++ development.
 Good luck with your interview, and we appreciate your interest in joining our team!